Overview and Basics

 Just around the corner from the city center, the district known as Quartieri Venezia is in itself an interesting area of renaissance past to explore.
 Between one and two miles south of the City Centre, the cruise visitor will find touristic attractions such as the Museo Civico Giovanni Fattori, the Acquario Comunale Giacinto Cestoni, the Passeggiata Mascagni or the Museum of Natural History.

 Exploring the city center on your own is easy and, being absolutely flat, physically undemanding.
 Since 2009, City Sightseeing buses operate in Livorno and tour the city with multilingual audio guides.
 Cruising the canals of Livorno on a Batello (small barge) has become another attractive way of exploring the city.
-Wherever, and whatever, you decide to explore always keep in mind that Livorno was heavily bombed during WWII and many areas clearly show the 'scares' of devastation.
-Click Here to Explore Sightseeing.
+Wherever, and whatever, you decide to explore always keep in mind that Livorno was heavily bombed during WWII and some areas clearly show the 'scares' of devastation.
+Explore Sightseeing.

-There aren’t any really extravagant designer shops in Livorno, but you will find typical ‘affordable' brands ranging from Zara to United Colors of Benetton.
+There are not really extravagant designer shops in Livorno, but you will find typical ‘affordable' brands ranging from Zara to United Colors of Benetton.
 And also, small boutiques that display labels like Trusardi or Stefanell.
 Be aware that most shops close between 1:00 pm and 4:00 pm, are closed on Sundays and that some shops are also closed on Monday mornings.

 Shopping in Via Grande

 Livorno has a good number of unpretentious restaurants with very nice home cooked food, a number of coffee shops most of them along and under the large arcades on both sides on the main street and a few commendable Enotecas (wine bars serving light lunches and wines by the glass (be aware that these can get crowed at lunch time).
 Not to be missed is the local dish - Caciucco.
-For a selection of Restaurants - Click Here to Explore Livorno's Restaurants.
+Click Here to explore a selection of Livorno's best restaurants.

 Besides a few nice gardens surrounding a couple of churches, you will have to walk quite a while to enjoy the few parks that Livorno has to offer.
 Undoubtedly, the most famous outdoor setting in Livorno is the Passeggiata Mascagni - named after the famous opera composer born in the city.
 For those cruising with children or just not in the mood for a full day of historical/artistic explorations, the beaches in Tirrenia or even scuba diving just south of the city center can be a good option.
-Click Here to Explore Beaches and Watersports.
+Explore the Top Beaches and Water-sports.

 Seldom mentioned onboard cruise ships - and never offered on tours - destinations such as Montecatini, Pistoia, Prato and Vinci (the birth town of Leonardo da Vinci) are close enough to be explored whilst calling at Livorno for a day.
 These and many other small jewels in Tuscany are alternative destinations for those that have visited Livorno and its most famous highlights.